 Although there are no hard-and-fast rules about how to create Learning Mats, particularly at A-level, the two examples I’ve found should give you a good basic understanding of design and content.
 Once you get a handle on the resource you’ll be better-placed to think about the ways it could be used to support your students.

-The first batch, created by Stacey Arkwright, focus on sociological theory (and more specifically, perspectives).
+This batch, created by Stacey Arkwright, focuses on sociological theory (and more specifically, perspectives).
 The Mats all follow the same basic format, although there are slight variations depending on the specific content being covered.
 These Learning Mats generally require students to:

 1. Provide an overview of a perspective, theory or concept.